cygnetrsoni/azure-devops-integration/README.md

 # Azure DevOps Integration Test
-This is a test to trigger Azure DevOps pipeline from GitHub Actions.
+This is a test to trigger JMeter Scripts from GitHub Actions.
+	1. GMO
+	2. JPet Store